mid-tp/project_Euler/README.md

+> Project Euler exists to encourage, challenge, and develop the skills and enjoyment of anyone with an interest in the fascinating world of mathematics.

 My code for project Euler problems.
 Most problems I solved with Python back in 2019.
 Now I am revisiting the problems to learn C++.
 Doing the same questions in C++ helps me to get a solid grip on efficient algorithms and data structures in this language.

 ## Caveat